DCC-EX/EX-Turntable/README.md

 ## Sensor testing

-Also as of version 0.4.0-Beta, an option has been introduced to allow testing of both home and limit sensors while disabling all other Turntable-EX operations.
+Also as of version 0.4.0-Beta, an option has been introduced to allow testing of both home and limit sensors while disabling all other EX-Turntable operations.

 This is critical to ensuring sensors operate correctly in traverser mode to ensure no physical damage results from the stepper trying to drive a traverser or restricted rotation turntable beyond physical limitations.

-# What you need for Turntable-EX
+# What you need for EX-Turntable

 - A CommandStation running the "add-turntable-controller" branch (Displays as version 4.0.2)
 - An Arduino microcontroller (tested on Nano V3, both old and new bootloader, an Uno R3 should also work)